HumanCellAtlas/data-store/daemons/dss-events-scribe/Readme.md

 ## Rate limiting

-Daemon invication is rate limited similarly to the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) as follows:
+Daemon invocation is rate limited similarly to the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) as follows:
   1) A message is added to a queue every N minutes.
   2) Messages older than `M>N` minutes are discarded from the queue.
   3) The event daemon is invoked non-concurrently on each message until the queue is empty.